orel-adivi/CorSys/README.md

 ## About the Project

-"CorSys" is a demonstrative program synthesizer, which synthesizing best-effort Python expressions while weighting the chance for mistakes in given user outputs, using various metrics for mistake probability evaluation.
-CorSys enumerate all possible expressions using the given syntax, limited to a specified syntax-tree height, using bottom-up enumeration methodology and uses Observational Equivalence for pruning equivalent expressions under the given set of input-output examples.
+"CorSys" is a demonstrative program synthesizer, which synthesizes best-effort Python expressions while weighting the chance for mistakes in given user outputs, using various metrics for mistake probability evaluation.
+CorSys enumerate all possible expressions using the given syntax, limited to a specified syntax-tree height, using a bottom-up enumeration methodology and using Observational Equivalence for pruning equivalent expressions under the given set of input-output examples.
 For each expression whose outputs are not observationally equivalent to a previous seen expression, the specified metric grades the distance between the actual outputs and the expected one.
 Finally, the synthesizer is able to return the best expression, under a criterion selected by the user.
+CorSys is using the Syntax-Guided Synthesis (SyGuS) methodology, and is given small-step specifications to work with Programming by Examples (PBE).

 This project is based on a [previous work](https://github.com/peleghila/bester) by Peleg and Polikarpova (2020).
-This paper described technique for dealing efficiently with incorrect input-output specifications given by the user.
+This paper describes a technique for dealing efficiently with incorrect input-output specifications given by the user.
 In the paper, it is suggested to use a distance metric for rewarding more-likely-to-be-correct programs, specifically using Levenshtein distance.
 In this work, we generalize this concept of distance metric for various kinds of user mistakes, focusing on arithmetical mistakes (for example, rounding values and off-by-one calculation